SaqibDoullah/invoice-flow/README.md

-# InvoiceFlow
+# CoreOps

-InvoiceFlow is a production-ready Invoice Generator web app built with Next.js, Firebase, and Tailwind CSS.
+CoreOps is a production-ready Invoice Generator web app built with Next.js, Firebase, and Tailwind CSS.
 It allows users to securely manage their invoices with features like creation, editing, PDF export, and status tracking, all while being optimized for Firebase's free tier.

 ## Getting Started